-It is possible for leaders help make employees work lives so REWARDING that they don't feel like they need to escape from work!
+It is possible for leaders to help make employees' work lives so REWARDING that they don't feel like they need to escape from work!

 What?!
 I know, it's shocking, but It's true.
 Promise, I'm not making this up.

 Proof: Let's begin by looking at Gallup's research on the ability of the manager to influence (positively or negatively) the performance of their team through engagement.
 (And yes, I quote Gallup often, because they #fabulousleadershipresources - no offense, Harvard Business Publishing, I love you, too).

 Gallup determined (through extensive worldwide research) that managers account for up to 70% of the variance in an employee's engagement level.
 AND they found employee engagement is strongly linked to performance.
 See where this is going?